Lars and the Real Girl: Plot

-Lars Lindstrom lives a secluded life in a small town.
+Lars Lindstrom lives a quiet life in a small town.
 His mother died when he was born, causing his grief-stricken father to have been a distant parent to Lars and his older brother, Gus.
-Gus feels guilty for leaving as soon as he could support himself; Lars struggles with the loss of his mother during his birth and an irrational fear about the risk of death during childbirth.
-As a result, he exhibits avoidance behaviors and haphephobia, causing social awkwardness and isolation.
+Gus feels guilty for leaving as soon as he could to support himself; Lars struggles with the loss of his mother during his birth and an irrational fear about the risk of death during childbirth.
+As a result, he exhibits avoidance behaviors and is avoidant of touching others (haphephobia), causing social awkwardness and isolation.

-Having inherited the family home after their father's death, the two brothers live on the property along with Gus' wife, Karin.
+Having inherited the family home after their father's death, the two brothers live on the property along with Gus's wife, Karin.
 Lars lives in the converted garage, while Gus and Karin, who is pregnant with their first child, live in the main house.
 Despite Karin's efforts to bring Lars out of his shell, interacting with or relating to his family and co-workers is very difficult for him.
 A colleague at his office, Margo, also tries to engage him, but Lars is impervious to her attempts.

 One evening, Lars announces that he has a visitor whom he met online, a wheelchair-mobile missionary of Brazilian and Danish descent named Bianca.
 Gus and Karin are startled to discover that Bianca is actually a lifelike doll, ordered from an adult website, whom Lars treats as a live human being.
 Concerned about his mental health, they convince him to take Bianca to see the family doctor, Dagmar Berman, who is also a psychologist.
 Berman diagnoses Bianca with low blood pressure and urges Lars to return under the guise of "weekly treatments" for Bianca, while actually analyzing Lars.
 During this time, Margo has begun to date another co-worker, which silently bothers Lars.

 Lars introduces Bianca as his girlfriend to his co-workers and various townspeople.
-Sympathetic to Lars, the town inhabitants react to the doll as if she were real; however, in order to reduce Lars' dependence on her, they fill her "schedule" with social events and volunteer programs.
+Sympathetic to Lars, the town inhabitants react to the doll as if she were real; however, in order to reduce Lars's dependence on her, they fill her "schedule" with social events and volunteer programs.
 When Margo reveals to Lars she has broken up with her boyfriend, he agrees to go bowling with her while Bianca attends a school board meeting; later they are joined by more friends.

 One morning, Gus and Karin are awakened by a panicked Lars, alarmed because Bianca is unresponsive, and she is rushed to the hospital.
 After Lars tells Gus and Karin that Bianca is dying, Berman explains that Lars alone has made these decisions about Bianca's future.
 During a last visit to the lake, Gus and Karin witness a despondent Lars in the water with a "dying" Bianca.

 Bianca's funeral is well-attended by the townspeople; after she is buried, Lars and Margo linger at the gravesite.
 When Margo suggests they catch up with the others, Lars asks if she would like to take a walk.
 She accepts.